kallaway/100-days-of-code/log.md

 **Link(s) to work**: Next challenge I want to work on [Edabit](https://edabit.com/challenge/s5Sz2ovKsvtGxNGgn)

+### Day 20: August 15th, 2020

+**Today's Progress**: Decided to create an image uploader using serverless, AWS S3, AWS Lambda all in node.js, with the front end in vue.js

+**Thoughts**: Created AWS account, installed serverless, configured aws cli.
+Sls deployed hello world [resources used was lambda and api gateway].
+Next up is to set up s3 and upload and get items from bucket and view via front end.

+**Link(s) to work**: Not deployed yet

 Example:
 ### Day 2: June 14th, 2020 (Example 2)
 ##### (delete me or comment me out)